MHumm/DelphiEncryptionCompendium/readme.md

 ## Where can I get further information?
 For example if I'd like to contribute?
 In the root folder of DEC V6.4 you will find further files with information about this project like *NOTICE.txt*, *CONTRIBUTING.md*, *SECURITY.md*.
-Also take the time to read DEC61.pdf in the *Docs* folder or look at the demos provided in the *Demos* subfolder.
+Also take the time to read DEC64.pdf in the *Docs* folder and look at the demos provided in the *Demos* subfolder.

 ## Has it been tested?